 Nike Romaleos 3

-- Synthetic leather reinforces lightweight mesh to enhance breathability
+- Synthetic leather reinforces mesh on upper for support and breathability

 The Nike Romaleos 3 have great consumers feedback.
 This weightlifting shoe comes highly recommended for female athletes because of its snug fit.
 But if you’re a male weightlifter with narrow feet, this may benefit you as well.
 Customers were pleased with the improvement they saw in their workouts.
 One customer said they were great for his squat, and he “used them for my power cleans as well, but having these really makes a difference at the bottom [of] the squat.”